pekkizen/rtp/README.md

 Rank truncated product p-value by Monte Carlo simulation.
-This is a slow function and not good for actual use, but the program code in function rtpSimulated in the rtp.cpp file demonstrates what rtp p-values are really measuring. seed is used to initialize random number generator.
+This is a slow function and not good for actual use, but the program code in function rtpSimulated in the rtp.cpp file demonstrates what rtp p-values are really measuring.
+Parameter seed is used to initialize random number generator.
 If 0, randomly seeded.

 ### Reference implementations of Rank Truncated Product method